 Get Salary Information

-It’s important to know what you’re worth, whether you are searching for your first job or you have years of experience.
-The more information you have, the easier it will be to negotiate salary.
-There are free online salary calculators you can use to get estimates, and PayScale offers a free personalized salary report.
-You can also use a paycheck calculator to estimate your take-home pay.
+It’s important to know what you’re worth, whether you're searching for your first job or you have years of experience.
+The more information you have, the easier it will be to negotiate your salary with potential employers.

 Consider Your Compensation Package